Editor’s Note: A special thanks to our partner Datacolor for helping us to bring more information about color calibration to you.

-And the answers, are, Yes, Yes and Yes… with some big asterisks
+And the answers, are, Yes, Yes, and Yes… with some big asterisks!

 As for whether to mess with it at all, think of it this way.
 Much like your exposures, it is good to know when to take control away from your camera.
 This is why cameras come with an Exposure Compensation setting and a Manual Mode, to give you the ability to override what the camera is telling you for your exposure.
-Remember, your camera is with some pretty advanced algorithms, but ultimately it is a computer running a program.
-Most of the time the program works pretty well, but sometime it doesn’t.
+Remember, your camera is programmed with some pretty advanced algorithms, but ultimately it is a computer running a program.
+Most of the time the program works pretty well, but sometimes it doesn’t.
 The important thing to understand is when to take control away from the camera.
 In certain lighting conditions the assumptions your camera makes just are not right.